Sphenoid Fractures in Auto Accidents

-Fractures of the sphenoid bone can occur following a severe blunt trauma to the face and skull.
+Fractures of the sphenoid bone can occur following severe blunt trauma to the face and skull.
 The sphenoid bone is a complex bone involving part of the skull and part of the face.
-The fracture can occur whenever there is blunt trauma to the eye with fracture of underlying bone.
-Its shape is that of a butterfly or a bat and it is divided into a central body and two wings sticking out from either side of the central portion.
+The fracture can occur whenever there is blunt trauma to the eye with a fracture of the underlying bone.
+Its shape is that of a butterfly or a bat, and it is divided into a central body and two wings sticking out from either side of the central portion.
 It forms the base of the skull and a portion of the occipital part of the skull.

 Most sphenoid fractures are picked up using a CT scan of the head.
 In one study, 490 patients who had blunt trauma, most of them from auto accidents, had CT scans to see if they had sphenoid fractures.
 Many of these patients were critically ill with many fractures, including other maxillofacial fractures.
 Of all patients, 78 or about 1/5 of all patients had a sphenoid fracture.
 Most of these fractures were associated with complex facial fractures involving more than one bone.
-In 27 patients, the sphenoid fracture was associated with having a basilar skull fracture–a serious fracture that can cause brain swelling and death due to brain herniation.
+In 27 patients, the sphenoid fracture was related to having a basilar skull fracture–a serious fracture that can cause brain swelling and death due to brain herniation.

 Interestingly, the sphenoid fracture was the fracture seen the most in skull fractures–even higher than the number of fractures seen in the temporal bone.
 This means that sphenoid fractures are probably more common than doctors suggest.

 Doctors need to strongly consider doing a CT scan of the head whenever there is blunt trauma to the head.
 The sphenoid bone is tightly hidden behind the nose and the rest of the face.
 It cannot be palpated.
-It also is rarely palpable to the touch so the only way to see the fracture is by imaging techniques.
+It also is rarely palpable to the touch, so the only way to see the fracture is by imaging techniques.

 The repair of sphenoid fractures is mostly conservative with an emphasis placed more on the injuries to soft tissue and brain that have occurred rather than on the fracture itself.
 There is no splint or cast for this type of fracture so that it needs simply to be watched with the secondary complications managed.